Fall-2025-COMP163/project-2-ethanjm07/README.md

 - Additional character classes beyond the three required
 - More weapon types with different properties
 - Enhanced special abilities with unique effects

+## My Readme

+I didn't add anything creative besides the attack names.
+The only AI I used was for logic and understanding certain methods.